canonical/checkbox/docs/reference/units/category.rst

 =========

-The unit is a separate entity so that it can be shipped separately of job definitions and so that it can gain a localizable name that can still be referred to uniquely by any job definition.
+The unit is a separate entity so that it can be shipped separately of job definitions and so that its name can be localized, yet still be referred to uniquely by any job definition.

 In the future it is likely that the unit will be extended with additional fields, for example to define an icon.